The-Crocop/pyaes256/pyaes256/templates/printTemplate.md

 Hint: `openssl is using "Salt__" to start of the cyphertext followed by 8 bytes of the actual salt.`

 1. Create File `cypher.txt`
-2. Add cyphertext to file eg. `cat <cyphertext> > cypher.txt` Careful remove all linebreaks from cyphertext
+2. Add cyphertext to file eg. `echo "<cyphertext>\n" > cypher.txt`
+   Be Careful remove all linebreaks from cyphertext.
+   Put one linebreak at the end of the file as indicated above (`\n`).
+    Openssl relies on that else you get an error.
 3. openssl aes-256-ecb -d -base64 -pbkdf2 -in cypher.txt -out cypher_decrypted.txt
 4. read content of file `cypher_decrypted.txt`